-The Access Center will determine, after meeting with the student and reviewing appropriate documentation, and in accordance with applicable laws and regulations, whether the animal requested is a reasonable accommodation in University housing.
-Residence Life is consulted on a case-by-case basis.
+The Access Center will determine, after reviewing appropriate documentation and the application for housing/ESA Accommodations (link), whether the animal requested is a reasonable accommodation in University housing.
+Housing and Residence Life is then informed of the Access Center’s recommendation.

 The University may exclude an emotional support animal from University housing if the animal is:

 - Not housebroken,